SAS-Systems/Unveiled-Documentation/SRS/UC7_Manage_users.md

 Manage users on website.

 ### 1.1 Brief Description
 On the website the administrator of the Unveiled server is able to manage all registered users.
-This includes chanching permissions of specific users or ban them from the server.
+This includes chanching permissions of specific users or deactivate them from the server.

 This use case was estimated with 48 FPs.
 See the below screenshot for details:
 ![][fp calculation]